Theatrical blood

 Theatrical blood, stage blood or fake blood is anything used as a substitute for blood in a theatrical or cinematic performance.
 For example, in the special effects industry, when a director needs to simulate an actor being shot or cut, a wide variety of chemicals and natural products can be used.
 The most common is red food coloring, often inside small balloons coupled with explosive devices called squibs.

-Origins

-Alfred Hitchcock used Bosco Chocolate Syrup as fake blood in his 1960 thriller Psycho.
-Since the film was in black and white, the color was less important than the consistency.

 Reasons for use

 There are many reasons for substituting for real blood in the film industry, such as ethical and sanitary concerns, and concerns for the emotional well being of the actors.
 Also, actual blood's tendency to coagulate and solidify quickly make it unsuitable for repeated takes without freshening; the longer-lasting viscosity of stage blood makes it far easier to work with on the set.

 Typical recipe

-Fake blood generally consists of the following in various ratios:
+Fake blood generally consists of some or all of the following in various ratios (some ingredients render the solution inedible):